gfx-rs/rspirv/autogen/README.md

-codegen of the rspirv project
+Automatic code generation of the rspirv project
 =============================

 This directory contains the code to generate various Rust code snippets